On this page

-The Global Trade and Gender Arrangement commits each Participant to advance a more inclusive approach to trade, and address barriers that women face when participating in trade.
+The Global Trade and Gender Arrangement (GTAGA) commits each Participant to advance a more inclusive approach to trade, and address barriers that women face when participating in trade.
 At the heart of the Arrangement are cooperation activities which will be designed to share knowledge, best practices and increase women’s participation in the economy and trade.

 We know that trade has a positive impact in economic development and that exporting firms, including women-owned companies that export, can achieve greater levels of profitability, competitiveness, productivity, innovation, resilience, and pay higher wages and hire more diverse employees.

-We expect that over time the Arrangement will be a force for positive change in our economies and societies by:
+Over time the Arrangement will be a force for positive change in our economies and societies by:

 - increasing the development of more robust opportunities for women in international trade, and